davidchazanas/GourmetGame/README.md

 **Running the project**

-The game requires .NETFramework Version=v4.7.2.
+The game requires .NETFramework Version=v4.7.2 and Windows.

 To run the game, Open the repo in Visual Studio IDE and run the project (F5)